Scolopendra japonica: Habitat and behaviour

 S. japonica prefers shaded woods and greenspaces, both flat and mountainous.
 Like most centipedes, it is nocturnal.
 S. japonica preys mostly on insects and arachnids including cockroaches, spiders, and crickets.
-During the day, the hide under leaf litter, rocks, or fallen logs, but sometimes rest on the tips of tree branches.
+During the day, they hide under leaf litter, rocks, or fallen logs, but sometimes rest on the tips of tree branches.
 They can be found in residential areas, and can sometimes even enter the home.

 Taxonomy

 S. japonica was first described by Koch in 1878.
 In 1903, Kraeplin reclassified it as a subspecies of Scolopendra subspinipes.
 In 2003, it was suggested by Jui-Lung Chao and Hsueh-Wen Chang that it could be a subspecies or geographic variation of Scolopendra multidens.
 In 2012, it was elevated back to species level by Christian Kronmüller.

 Morphology

 Two colour morphs have been reported in S. japonica, although the only significant variation is in leg colour, which ranges from yellow-brown to red with almost greenish tips.
 The body is usually dark greenish to brown, and the fangs are tipped with black.
 The head and first tergite are dark reddish-green.